 By conducting studies on specimens from various clinical cohorts, we will explore how genetic determinants of the host response, gene expression patterns and cellular responses are associated with patient characteristics, prognosis of disease and response to treatment.
 Our studies will aim to give a critical reappraisal of pathogenetic mechanisms in chronic inflammatory disorders, as well as to provide a basis for the development of novel therapeutic and diagnostic modalities for these diseases.

-- PRR ligands and signalling in cardiovascular disease
+- PRR ligands and signalling in preeclampsia and cardiovascular disease

 - PRR ligands and signalling in inflammatory bowel disease